your-digital-rights/wb-website/docs/payment-architecture-v2.md

 - Document new environment variables (controller secret, feature flags).
 - Provide runbooks for:
   - Rotating Stripe keys / env configuration.
+    - Use restricted keys for CI/test where possible; isolate keys per environment.
   - Inspecting controller logs, Stripe dashboards, and Supabase rows.
   - Rolling back to legacy flow if necessary (feature flag/ENV switch).
+  - Capturing `Stripe-Request-Id` and `event.id` for support/debug and replaying via Stripe CLI.
 - Update CI to run new integration suite plus reduced set of Playwright specs (with Stripe mocked by default).

 ### Migration Requirements